 It is no secret that the dark web has a sinister underside.
 In all honesty, you don’t have to go far before you find it.
 The easiest way to avoid encountering nefarious goods, dangerous materials, and the potential of a knock at the door from John Law is to steer clear of the darknet markets altogether.

 Want to learn more about the dark web?
-Sign-up for the free MakeUseOf email course that will help you safely explore the hidden internet.
+Have a look at our free MakeUseOf guide that will help you safely explore the hidden internet.